orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 From perfection to adaptation.
 From rote learning to genuine understanding.

-> The Constraint-Led Approach doesn’t just make you better — it makes basketball feel like basketball again.
+> The Constraints-Led Approach doesn’t just make you better — it makes basketball feel like basketball again.
 > — *The Transforming Basketball Podcast, EP 82 (2024)* – [Spotify](https://open.spotify.com/episode/5YpmLweh5pcwmrowsyL0GB)

 The revolution begins the moment we stop chasing flawless form